seanthegeek/toolbox/web-screenshot/README.md

 [public list of exit nodes](https://check.torproject.org/exit-addresses).
 Some sites block these exit nodes, display different content, and/or alert server operators.

+Rather not use Tor?
+Skip the Tor and Privoxy parts of the setup, and remove the or modify the proxy options as needed in the `service_options` list, which is located near the top of `screenshot.py`.
+In that case, it is strongly advised to use a separate, unattributable connection.

 Setup
 -----